Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 ### Looping
 We are now prepared to learn about another extremely powerful programming construct.
 Everything that we learned in the last section on logic is part of an idea called **control flow**.
 Flow refers to the order in which statements in your program are executed.
 Controlling this flow can be done in many ways; so far we have learned about `if`-`elif`-`else` statements, but there are a number of others.

 One thing that we find in programming is that we want to do something over and over (and over), possibly under the same circumstances each time, but frequently under slightly different circumstances each time.
 With the tools that we currently possess, we have to write out a line of Python for each time that we want to do that something.
-Lets go through a more concrete example.
+Let's go through a more concrete example.

 Consider that you are asked to write a program to calculate the sum of the numbers between 1 and 8 (without the use of any built-in Python functions).
 We could write an extremely simple program to do this for us.